 The International Anti-Corruption Conference (IACC) is the world’s premier global forum for bringing together heads of state, civil society, the private sector and more to tackle the increasingly sophisticated challenges posed by corruption.
 Established in 1983, the IACC takes place usually every two years in a different region of the world, and hosts from 800 to 2000 participants from over 135 countries worldwide.

 The IACC advances the anti-corruption agenda by raising awareness and stimulating debate.
 It fosters networking, cross-fertilisation and the global exchange of experience that are indispensable for effective advocacy and action, on a global and national level.
 The conferences also promotes international cooperation among government, civil society, the private sector, and citizens by providing the opportunity for face-to-face dialogue and direct liaison between representatives from the agencies and organisations taking part.

 Learn more about previous IACC’s here.

 Other IACC Initiatives

-As the Conference only takes place every second year, the IACC team at Transparency International are involved in a number of ongoing initiatives to keep up momentum between Conferences.
-You will find information about these in our Game Changers section.
-They include the IACC Social Entrepreneurs Initiative, our work with new technologies, and our Young Journalists initiative, Fair Play Anti-Corruption Concerts, and series of Films for Transparency among others.
-You can read the latest articles from our Young Journalists on our blog.
+As the Conference only takes place every second year, the IACC team at Transparency International (TI) are involved in a number of ongoing initiatives to keep up momentum between Conferences.
+They include the IACC Social Entrepreneurs Initiative, the Young Journalists initiative, Fair Play Anti-Corruption Concerts, and series of Films for Transparency among others.
+You can read the latest articles on our blog.

-The 18th IACC will take place in Copenhagen from the 22th-24th October 2018.
-It will be hosted by the Danish Government represented by the Danish Ministry of Foreign Affairs, and organised by the IACC Council and Transparency International, with the participation of Transparency International Denmark.
+The 19th IACC will take place in Seoul, Korea, from the 2nd to 5th in June 2020.
+It will be hosted by the Government of Republic of Korea represented by the Anti-corruption & Civil Rights Commission (ACRC), and organised by the IACC Council and TI, with the participation of TI Korea.